Adobe Experience Cloud Release Notes - October 2019

 Adobe Campaign provides an intuitive, automated way to deliver one-to-one messages across online and offline marketing channels.
 You can now anticipate what your clients want using experiences determined by their habits and preferences.

-- In Search > Advanced (ACM), you can now configure campaign-level final URL suffixes for Google text ad and shopping ad templates.
+(Google Ads campaigns) You can now configure campaign-level final URL suffixes for Google text ad and shopping ad templates.